-Yes, I think that's fair because fiscal 2016 is a transformation period for us.
-We are very pleased with our business development activity, very pleased with the uptake of our services and high proposition.
-So that is fundamentally healthy.
+Yes.
+I think that's fair because fiscal 2016 is a transformation period for us.
+We are very pleased with our business development activities, very pleased with the uptake of our services and value proposition.
+So, that is fundamentally healthy.
 I believe we are expanding our market share in verticals like energy.
-That's not pulling through these financial statements yet, because there is still some backlog in that industry, but we feel very good about the business development pipeline.
-We feel very good about the diversification of our business across different industry verticals and I said we've been investing heavily in marketing automation and in marketing services, so we're seeing strong retention and growth with our buyer base.
+That's not pulling through these financial statements y et because there's still some backlog in that industry.
+But, we feel very good about the business development pipeline.
+We feel very good about the diversification of our business across different industry verticals.

+And I said, we've been investing heavily in our marketing automation and marketing services, so, we're seeing strong retention and growth with our buyer base.
 So all those are very healthy metrics for a two-sided marketplace.

-Where we are seeing the lumpiness is the fact that we have project spend that is uneven as we bring our Liquidity One platform through the testing, design and ultimate launch phase.
-So, given those types of project spends, that'll affect margin.
-We do know that commodity prices have been very pressured in our DoD scrap business, in energy business and that is something that is a headwind.
+Where we are seeing the lumpiness is the fact that we have project spend that is uneven as we bring our LiquidityOne platform through the testing design and ultimate launch phase.
+So, given those types of project spend, that will affect margin.
+We do know that commodity prices have been very pressured in our DoD scrap business and Energy business, and that is something that is a headwind.
+We do know that the mix of property that we receive in certain industry verticals, including the DoD, including in retail, that can change in the short term and somewhat out of our control that affects margin.

-We do know that the mix of property that we receive in certain industry verticals, including the DoD, including in retail, that can change in the short term and, somewhat out of our control, that affects margin.
-And, also, we have in the June quarter, the strongest quarter for our municipal government self-service business, GovDeals, and the self-service business, which is a great model, very scalable, does have a lower commission rate and therefore lower margins.
-So that is, over the long haul, a business we expect to continue grow nicely, but in particular periods, where there are larger share of the mix that affects the margin profile for the next quarter.
+And also, we have in the June quarter the strongest quarter for our municipal government self-service business GovDeals and the self-service business, which is a great model, very scalable, does have a lower commission rate and, therefore, lower margin.
+So, that is, over the long haul, a business we expect to continue to grow nicely, but in particular periods where there is larger share of the mix that affects the margin profile for the next quarter.